craigahobbs/ollama-chat/README.md

 ## Prompt Commands

-Ollama Chat supports special **prompt commands** that allow you to include file and URL content in your prompt, among other things.
+Ollama Chat supports special **prompt commands** that allow you to include files, images, and URL content in your prompt, among other things.
 The following prompt commands are available:

 - `/file` - include a file